Expert panel discusses power, race, revitalization during City Club event

 Power, race and revitalization were discussed Tuesday night during the City Club of the Mahoning Valley’s free community panel at the Youngstown Playhouse.

-The panel featured Alan Mallach, the author of “The Divided City: Poverty and Prosperity in Urban America,” Evelyn Burnett, the co-founder and sponsor of ThirdSpace Action Lab and ThirdSpace Cafe in Cleveland and Presley Gillespie, former Youngstown Neighborhood Development Corporation executive director and current president of Neighborhood Allies.
+The panel featured Alan Mallach, the author of “The Divided City: Poverty and Prosperity in Urban America”; Evelyn Burnett, the co-founder and sponsor of ThirdSpace Action Lab and ThirdSpace Cafe in Cleveland; and Presley Gillespie, former Youngstown Neighborhood Development Corp. executive director and current president of Neighborhood Allies.

 Ian Beniston, executive director of the YNDC, moderated the discussion.